Besanosaurus: Further specimens and Mikadocephalus

 In 1997, Michael Maisch and Andreas Matzke described an ichthyosaur skull housed at the Palaeontological Collection of Tübingen University, cataloged as GPIT 1793/1.
 This specimen comes from an unknown position in the Besano Formation in Switzerland.
 This skull is preserved on three shale slabs, and detailed preparation work was done using air abrasion by Fritz Lörcher.
 While the individual bones are generally fairly well preserved, the skull overall is crushed and strongly disarticulated.
 Determining it distinct after exhaustive comparisons with other ichthyosaurs, Maisch and Matzke named it the holotype of a new genus and species, Mikadocephalus gracilirostris.
 The genus name comes from the words Mikado and kephalos (Greek for "head"), referring to the way the skull was preserved, the authors likening its appearance to a game of pick-up sticks, while the species name comes from the Latin words gracilis (slender) and rostrum (snout).
 However, the authors did not mention Besanosaurus or include it in their comparisons, likely due to them not being aware of its relatively recent publication at the time.

 Sander argued that Mikadocephalus was probably a junior synonym of Besanosaurus in 2000, noting that they were anatomical similar.
 Additionally, he found the fact that Besanosaurus and Mikadocephalus would have lived in the same environment to be ecologically implausible given how many other ichthyosaurs had been reported from Monte San Giorgio.
 He also considered it possible that Wimanius, another fragmentary ichthyosaur named in 1998 by Maisch and Matzke, was a juvenile Besanosaurus rather than its own genus, though he also noted that it may instead belong to the same species as the unnamed medium-sized shastasaurid.
 However, Sander argued that the better-preserved material would need to be studied before definite assignments could be made.
 Later the same year, Maisch and Matzke defeneded the validity of Mikadocephalus, listing multiple differences between it and Besanosaurus.
-Additionally, they referred PIMUZ T 4376 to Mikadocephalus gracilirostris, and assigned another specimen to Besanosaurus, PIMUZ T 1895.
+Additionally, they referred PIMUZ T 4376 to M. gracilirostris, and assigned another specimen to Besanosaurus, PIMUZ T 1895.
 This specimen, coming from the Cava Tre Fontane mine, consists of a skull associated with postcranial remains, with little limb and tail material.
 Preparation of this specimen remains incomplete.